influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 ## Calculate time weighted average

-Calculate the time-weighted average by using the linearly interpolated integral of values in a table to calculate the average over time.
+Calculate the time-weighted average by using the linearly interpolated integral of values in a table.

 ### Example: Calculate oil temperature